 - blood in the urine

-Talk to your doctor if you have any of these symptoms.
-They are treatable, and often treating them can help prevent complications.
-Learn more about BPH symptoms.
+Talk with your doctor if you have any of these symptoms.
+They’re treatable, and treating them often can help prevent complications.

 When checking you for BPH, your doctor will usually begin by doing a physical exam and asking you about your medical history.
 The physical exam includes a rectal examination that allows the doctor to estimate the size and shape of your prostate.
 Other tests can include:

-- Urodynamic test: Your bladder is filled with liquid via a catheter to measure the pressure of your bladder during urination.
+- Urodynamic test.
+Your bladder is filled with liquid via a catheter to measure your bladder’s pressure during urination.

-- Cystoscopy: This is the examination of your urethra and bladder with a tiny lighted scope that is inserted into your urethra
+- Cystoscopy.
+This is the examination of your urethra and bladder with a tiny lighted scope that’s inserted into your urethra

 Your doctor may also ask about medications you’re taking that might be affecting your urinary system, such as:

-Treatment of BPH can begin with self-care.
-If symptoms don’t subside through self-care, medication or surgery may be recommended.
+Treatment of BPH can begin with self-care and lifestyle adjustments.
+If symptoms don’t subside, medication or surgery may be recommended.
 Your age and general health will also influence the prescribed treatment.
-Learn more about BPH treatment.

 Natural treatment can include specific actions or lifestyle changes that you can make to help relieve your symptoms of BPH.
 These include: